-Whether you’re buying Native American goods, multicultural food items, or some of their Harry Potter products, there is definitely a gift for everyone on your holiday and birthday shopping lists at this cute store.
+Whether you’re buying Native American goods, multicultural food items, Montana made treasures, or some of their fun geeky products, there is definitely a gift for everyone on your holiday and birthday shopping lists at this cute store!

-They recently moved to a new location that is shared with Buzz Boutique at 424 N Last Chance Gulch.
+They share a space with Buzz Boutique at 424 N Last Chance Gulch.
 Best thing yet is you can also shop online from the comfort and safety of your home!
 Shop on Etsy (click here) or their website: https://sageoats.com/

 Montana Book Co.

 Where I came from, we didn’t have great bookstores carrying new releases once Borders went out of business.
 So I’m thankful to have Montana Book Co. in Helena.
 They have a broad selection of new books for adults, teens, and children.
 They also sell Montana tourism books, vinyl records, writing supplies, stationery, coloring books, bookish items, fun snarky stickers, and much more.